montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 ![Arduino Mbed OS Nano](../docs/images/1-arduino-mbed-os-nano.png "Arduino Mbed OS Nano")

-As of May 2021, we are using version 2.0.0.

-After this installation is complete, now you can select the Arduino with this option:
+After the installation is complete, select the Arduino with this option:

 ```
-Tools > Board: "<board_name>" > Boards Manager... > Arduino Mbed OS Nano Boards > Arduino Nano 33 BLE
+Tools > Board: "<board_name>" > Arduino Mbed OS Nano Boards > Arduino Nano 33 BLE
 ```

 This option is valid for both Arduino Nano 33 BLE, and for the board we are using, the Arduino Nano 33 BLE Sense.